L to R, T to B: Nova, Firestar, Justice, Speedball, Night Thrasher, Namorita. The guy in the back is Gideon, a villain.

 Tornado Move: Turbo was the name given to two different characters who mostly appeared in the New Warriors as members.

 True Love Is Boring: To be fair, Fabian Nicieza (the man who made Justice and Firestar a couple in the first place) said that he had always planned to split them up, but simply left the book before he was able to.
-Nonetheless, later authors married the pair and used them as an introspective of what it's like to be young newlyweds working as Avengers.
+Nonetheless, later authors had the pair get engaged and used them as an introspective of what it's like to be young would-be newlyweds working as Avengers.
 However, eventually, the two characters wound up back in the hands of Nicieza, who promptly broke them up.

 Younger than They Look: Rage was about 14 when he started his superhero career, but looked like he was at least 30 due to his gargantuan size and muscles.
 Of course, prior to getting his powers he looked like a regular kid.
 In any case, this gives him the distinction of being the youngest Avenger ever - so young that when the team discovered his true age they sent him to the New Warriors and told him to come back when he was 18.

 Actually the Avengers kept Rage on the team even after learning his age; he was, however, demoted to "training" status.
 It wasn't until he stole one of their jets to help the New Warriors that they kicked him off the team, and the New Warriors took him in.

 Speedball was about 15 when he joined the New Warriors, he looked like he was at least 18 or early 20s when he is in his superhero persona.
 When Chord told Speedball to drop his superhero stint and go undercover, he transformed back to the short, scrawny Robbie Baldwin much to the surprise of his teammates in the early issues.